 The impact of family leave

 In a review of existing research written for the National Bureau of Economic Research, Rossin-Slater found that access to short-term paid family leave is associated with improved career trajectories for working mothers and better health outcomes for both children and mothers.
-Specifically, access to leave seems to lower maternal stress, increase the amount of time children spend with parents and improve breastfeeding rates.
+Especially notable is that access to leave seems to lower maternal stress and increase the amount of time children spend with parents.

-Opponents of paid family leave say it raises costs for employers, but the research doesn’t support this, Rossin-Slater said.
+Opponents of paid family leave say it raises costs for employers, but the research doesn’t support this, Rossin-Slater says.

-“Most of the evidence suggests that for employers, basically there’s not much of an affect, either positive or negative,” she said.
+“Most of the evidence suggests that for employers, basically there’s not much of an effect, either positive or negative,” she says.

 The future of paid family leave